pieterjanvc/seq2mgs/readme.txt

    * Minimum of 2 I files if no B file
    * Max 1 B file and 1 or more I files
- - sampleName (optional): custom name for the different input files
+ - sampleName (optional): custom name for the different input files DEPENDING ON PREFERENCE EITHER
- - relativeAbundance: relative abundance of the file in the final metagenome.
+	 - relativeAbundance: relative abundance of the file in the final metagenome (0-1).
-    The sum of all must be 1.0
+		The sum of all must be 1.0 if only isolates
+		The sum must be < 1 when there is a background (its RA will be calculated) OR
+	 - coverage: The times a genome should be covered
+	 - genomeSize: The size of each genome in bases (if not set, defaults to 3.7e+6)
  - readFile: full path to the first read file (fastq.gz format)
  - readFile2: full path to the second read file (fastq.gz format) Leave empty in case of 1 interleaved data file
- - getFromSRA: fill in the SRR (leave readFile(2) blank) The file will be downloaded from SRA
+ - getFromSRA: fill in the SRR (leave readFile/readFile blank) The file will be downloaded from SRA
  - Any other columns will be ignored, but put in the meta-data JSON file if generated